adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 13.Encode-Password-Batchfile
 - Encode Password in batch file (.bat).
 A possible way to encode passwords in a batch file and not display in plain text passwords.

+#### 14.Get-ADGroups-Inherited
+- Get up to 3 levels of nested inheritances in Active Directory groups.

+#### 15.Get-Services-RemoteHost
+- Get report of all local services and users of remote server computers.

+#### 16.Manage-AD-ResourcesShared
+- Management of common shared resources, assignment of resource permissions to AD users.
+Makes use of the *NTFSSecurity* module.